docker/kitematic/README.md

 Kitematic's documentation and other information can be found at [http://kitematic.com/docs](http://kitematic.com/docs).

+## Security Disclosure

+Security is very important to us.
+If you have any issue regarding security, please disclose the information responsibly by sending an email to security@docker.com and not by creating a github issue.

 ## Bugs and Feature Requests

 Have a bug or a feature request?
 Please first read the [Issue Guidelines](https://github.com/kitematic/kitematic/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/kitematic/kitematic/issues/new).